-1 year.
+24 "Household income" means the combined income of the members 25 of a household for the calendar year preceding the taxable 26 year.
 Income" has the same meaning as provided in Section 3.07 of the Senior Citizens and Disabled Persons Property Tax Relief and Pharmaceutical Assistance Act, except that, beginning in assessment year 2001, "income" does not include veteran's benefits.

-7 "Internal Revenue Code of 1986" means the United States 8 Internal Revenue Code of 1986 or any successor law or laws 9 relating to federal income taxes in effect for the year 10 preceding the taxable year.
+"Internal Revenue Code of 1986" means the United States Internal Revenue Code of 1986 or any successor law or laws relating to federal income taxes in effect for the year preceding the taxable year.

-"Life care facility that qualifies as a cooperative" means a facility as defined in Section 2 of the Life Care Facilities Act.
+10 "Life care facility that qualifies as a cooperative" means 11 a facility as defined in Section 2 of the Life Care Facilities 12 Act.